 Feeling adventurous?
 Consider installing the strain gauges on the inside of the spindle instead.
 This is entirely possible and a much cleaner solution.
 The hardest part you may find is inspecting the glue job after installation.
 If you go that route, using a crankset with a 30 mm spindle may make things a bit easier.

 Safety note: Drilling a hole in a tube reduces its strength.
 You already know that, or you shouldn’t be building this.
 This hole will likely be where fatigue cracks set in if you ever get to that point.
-Not very likely, but as everything else DIY, you are on your own here.
+Not very likely (one user on Facebook actually did his own simulations on this to feel confident.
+As everything else DIY, you are on your own here.
 You build it – you break it – your problem 🙂

 Glue strain gauges onto the spindle

 Important: Before you glue the strain gauges install a 30-to-24 mm reducer on the spindle.
 You will not be able to do this later.
 This is actually very important.
-By using 30 mm bearings and 24 mm spindle, you have 3 mm on both sides of the spindle for strain gauges and whatnot.
+By using 30 mm bearings and a 24 mm spindle, you have a 3 mm extra radius outside the spindle for strain gauges and whatnot.
 This is plenty of room to do things as we show here.
 In a commercial power meter, you would do a neck-down and get a flush installation.
 This is not easy to do as DIY, so we use the 30-to-24 mm reducers.
 If you don’t have 30 mm bearings on your bike, you will need to change out your bottom bracket.
 This is easy to do and you need new bearings once in a while anyway 🙂

 Gluing strain gauges is not that hard and you can find many tutorials on YouTube to show you how to do it.
 The simplest way we have found goes like this: